Single-cell sequencing: Applications

 Microbiomes are among the main targets of single cell genomics due to the difficulty of culturing the majority of microorganisms in most environments.
 Single-cell genomics is a powerful way to obtain microbial genome sequences without cultivation.
 This approach has been widely applied on marine, soil, subsurface, organismal, and other types of microbiomes in order to address a wide array of questions related to microbial ecology, evolution, public health and biotechnology potential.

 Cancer sequencing is also an emerging application of scDNAseq.
 Fresh or frozen tumors may be analyzed and categorized with respect to SCNAs, SNVs, and rearrangements quite well using whole-genome DNAS approaches.
 Cancer scDNAseq is particularly useful for examining the depth of complexity and compound mutations present in amplified therapeutic targets such as receptor tyrosine kinase genes (EGFR, PDGFRA etc.) where conventional population-level approaches of the bulk tumor are not able to resolve the co-occurrence patterns of these mutations within single cells of the tumor.
 Such overlap may provide redundancy of pathway activation and tumor cell resistance.

 DNA methylome sequencing

 Single-cell DNA methylome sequencing quantifies DNA methylation.
-There are several known types of methylation that occur in nature, including 5-methylcytosine (5mC), 5-hydroxymethylcytosine (5hmC), 6-methyladenine (6mA), and 4mC 4-methylcytosine (4mC).
+There are several known types of methylation that occur in nature, including 5-methylcytosine (5mC), 5-hydroxymethylcytosine (5hmC), 6-methyladenosine (6mA), and 4-methylcytosine (4mC).
 In eukaryotes, especially animals, 5mC is widespread along the genome and plays an important role in regulating gene expression by repressing transposable elements.
 Sequencing 5mC in individual cells can reveal how epigenetic changes across genetically identical cells from a single tissue or population give rise to cells with different phenotypes.